Howdy Wilcox: Racing career

 In 1911, Wilcox set the world beach racing speed record of 89.23 mph.

-In 1919, he won the 1919 Indianapolis 500 driving a Peugeot.
-After starting second, Wilcox took the lead shortly after the halfway point when driver Ralph De Palma's car had mechanical trouble.
+In 1919, Wilcox won the 1919 Indianapolis 500 driving a Peugeot.
+After starting second, Wilcox took the lead shortly after the halfway point when driver Ralph DePalma's car had mechanical trouble.
 Wilcox went on to led the last 98 laps of the race and claim victory.

 In addition to winning the Indianapolis 500, Wilcox is considered the AAA National Champion of 1919.
 In 1927 AAA revised its record books using an updated form of scoring.
 The revised points gave Wilcox the 1919 AAA Championship Car season title retroactively.

 In the 1923 Indianapolis 500, Wilcox was the slowest qualifier and started in the last row.
 During the race, however, he found speed and was leading the race when his engine failed.
 Later in that same race, driver Tommy Milton burned his hands.
 Wilcox was brought in as a relief driver while Milton's hands received medical attention.
 He drove Milton's car for 48 laps, leading 41 of them.
 Milton returned to his car and eventually won the race.
-As was the tradition of the times, Wilcox received no credit for his time driving the car which ultimately won the race.
+As was the tradition of the times, Wilcox did not receive credit for his time driving the car which ultimately won the race.

 Wilcox raced in 11 Indianapolis 500s from 1911 to 1923.
 He was the only driver to compete in the first 11 Indianapolis 500 races and the first to qualify at 100 mph.